Three Childcare Options at Your New Duty Station

 Childcare is a major factor that military families must consider when selecting a neighborhood.
 In pricey areas such as Arlington, Virginia, where daycare can cost close to $2,000 per month per child, an amount that far exceeds the budget of most military families.
 Given these high costs, many spouses who would otherwise prefer to work make the prudent option to stay at home with their children; however, if you do find yourself near one of the high cost of living duty stations, other options for childcare do exist.

 Some of the more popular options for childcare for military families include the Child Development Center (CDC) and daycare centers located near the military installation, your home, or your place of work.
 However, many other options for childcare exist.
 While some, such as a live-in nanny, do not typically meet the budgetary constraints of a military family, there are many other affordable options.
-These more affordable options include in home daycare centers at the caregiver’s home, in home daycare in your home, or a live in au pair, which is a childcare option that remains popular in the rest of the western hemisphere, though less common as an option in the US.
+These more affordable options include in home daycare centers at the caregiver’s home, in home daycare in your home, or a live in au pair, which is a childcare option that remains popular in the rest of the Western hemisphere, though less common as an option in the US.
 While more affordable than most in town daycare centers or live-in nannies, each of these options presents its own set of challenges.
 Hopefully, the following information will better prepare you to make the best childcare decision for your family at your next duty station.

 In Home Daycare Centers at the Caregiver’s Home